GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 In the **CompositionalMultiphaseFlow** (:ref:`CompositionalMultiphaseFlow`), a classical multiphase compositional solver is detailed, including a TPFA discretization, reference to fluid data through ``fluidNames``, to solid data through ``solidNames`` and to relative permeability models through ``relPermNames`` attributes.

 The **CompositionalMultiphaseWell** (:ref:`CompositionalMultiphaseWell`)  consists of wellbore specifications (see :ref:`TutorialDeadOilBottomLayersSPE10` for detailed tutorial on wells integration).
-As its reservoir counterpart, it includes references to fluid and relative permeability models, but also defines a  **WellControls** sub-tag, that can specified injector and producer `control` splitting between BHP-controlled or rate-controlled.
+As its reservoir counterpart, it includes references to fluid and relative permeability models, but also defines a  **WellControls** sub-tag, that can specify injector and producer `control` splitting between BHP-controlled or rate-controlled.
 Alongside with that attribute are the ``targetBHP`` and ``targetRate`` that specify the maximal admissible pressure and rate for the well.
 The injector-specific attribute, ``injectionStream``, describes the composition of the injected mixture.

 The coupling section **CompositionalMultiphaseReservoir** describes the binding between those two previous elements (see :ref:`TutorialPoroelasticity` for detailed tutorial on coupling physics in GEOSX).
 In addition to being bound to the previously described blocks through ``flowSolverName`` and ``wellSolverName`` sub-tags, it contains the ``initialDt`` starting time-step size value and defines the **NonlinearSolverParameters** and **LinearSolverParameters** that are used to control Newton-loop and linear solver behaviors (see :ref:`LinearSolvers` for a detailed description of linear solvers attributes).